PelionIoT/snap-pelion-edge/docs/kaas.md

 1. Make sure `kubectl` can talk to `edge-k8s`.

-   1. List nodes in your account to see which gateways are up and running.
-Follow the guide on building and installing snap to an ubuntu-core VM if you don't already have a gateway running the kubernetes components:
+   1. List nodes in your account to see which gateways are connected.
+   1. If you don't already have a gateway running the Kubernetes components, follow the guide on building and installing snap to an ubuntu-core VM:

    ```bash
    $ kubectl get nodes